cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-The `authorize` function returns an array with a boolean `authorized` and a context object, which will contain either an `authorization` object or a `redirectUrl`.
+The `authorize` function returns an array with a boolean `authorized` and a context object which will contain either an `authorization` object or a `redirectUrl`.

-Building on the past code sample, we can check that a user is `authorized` and that the `authorization` object contains an `accessToken`, and update the incoming `request` to contain an `Authorization` header:
+Building on the past code sample, we can check that a user is `authorized` and that the `authorization` object contains an `accessToken`.
+Then update the incoming `request` to contain an `Authorization` header:

 ```js
 // workers-site/index.js